 '''

-bcc Be = generate physical system(
+bcc_Be = generate_physical_system(

 = 'cubic',

+lattice

 = 'primitive',

+cell

-= 'I',
+centering = 'I',

-centering

-= 'Be',
+= 'Be'

+atoms

 = 3.490,

 constants

+= 'A',

+units

 net charge = 0,

 net spin

+Be

 = [[a,b,c],[d,e,f],[g,h,i]],

 tiling

+= kgrid,

 kgrid

-= kgrid,
+kshift

 = (.5, .5, .5)

-kshift

 '''

 Where the tiling line should be replaced with the row major tiling matrix from above.
-This script file will now perform a converged DFT calculation to generate the charge density in a directory called bcc-beryllium/scf and perform a non self consistend DFT calculation to generate single particle orbitals in the directry bcc-beryllium/nscf.
+This script file will now perform a converged DFT calculation to generate the charge density in a directory called bcc-beryllium/scf and perform a non self consistend DFT calculation to generate single particle orbitals in the directory bcc-beryllium/nscf.
 Fortunately, Nexus will calculate the required k-points needed to tile the wavefunction to the supercell, so all that is necessary is the granularity of the supercell twists and whether this grid is shifted from the origin.
 Once this is finished, it performs the conversion from pwscf's binary format to the hdf5 format used by qmcpack.
 Finally, it will optimize the coefficients of one-body and two-body jastrow factors in the supercell defined by the tiling matrix.

 Run these calculations by executing the script Be-2at-setup.py.
-You will notice that such small calcuations as are required to generate the wavefunction of Be in a one atom cell are rather inefficent to run on a high performance computer such as vesta in terms of the time spent doing calculations versus time waiting on the scheduler and booting compute nodes.
+You will notice that such small calcuations as are required to generate the wavefunction of Be in a one atom cell are rather inefficient to run on a high performance computer such as vesta in terms of the time spent doing calculations versus time waiting on the scheduler and booting compute nodes.
 One of the benefits of the portable hdf format that is used by qmcpack is that you can generate data like wavefunctions on a local workstation or other convenient resource and only use high performance clusters for the more expensive QMC calculations.